Onset of universality in the dynamical mixing of a pure state: Evolution under interacting spin-1/2 Hamiltonians

-For a fair comparison with our GOE results, we ensure that the system described by equation~\eqref{eq:HamS} is in the chaotic regime, meaning that its energy levels are correlated in a similar way as the eigenvalues of GOE matrices~\cite{Torres2017,Torres2019}.
-We fix $h=0.5$ for the half-filling subspace and $h=0.1$ for the one-excitation subspace.
+For a fair comparison with our GOE results, we ensure that the system described by equation~(\ref{eq:HamS}) is in the chaotic regime.
+That is, we fix the disorder strength to $h = 0.5$ for the half-filling subspace and for the one-excitation subspace the value of $h$ must be adjusted for each system size as will be specified in section~\ref{ss:oe}.
+For these cases, the spectrum of equation~(\ref{eq:HamS}) reproduces the main features of time-reversal symmetric systems of the GOE ensembles meaning that its energy levels are correlated in a similar way as the eigenvalues of GOE matrices~\cite{Torres2019,sorathia2012closed,torres2019level}.
+Note that the case of the one-excitation subspace could be considered analogous to a single-particle model, just as the finite size one-dimensional Anderson model for which the energy spectrum can follow GOE statistics for certain disorder strengths~\cite{sorathia2012closed,torres2019level}.
+Here, however, it is worth stressing that the crossover from GOE-like to GUE-like statistics in the spectrum of the density matrix arises independently of the regime, chaotic (thermalizing, ergodic), integrable or localized, of the Hamiltonian dictating the time evolution as long as the Hamiltonian is real and contains an enough number of statistically independent random elements, as we will see below.
 Previously, we mentioned that our choice of initial state in the RMT case was equivalent to a random real state.
-In this section we start from a random real state, as the Hamiltonian in equation~\eqref{eq:HamS} is not invariant under orthogonal transformations.
-Therefore, in both cases the initial state is a pure state whose components are real random variables following a Gaussian distribution with mean zero and variance one.
+In this section we start from a random real state, as the Hamiltonian in equation~(\ref{eq:HamS}) is not invariant under orthogonal transformations.
+Therefore, in both cases the initial state is a pure state whose components are real random variables following a Gaussian distribution with zero mean value and possessing, before normalization, unit variance.